 We Can’t Do it Alone

 Minneapolis Public Schools: La Oportunidad has partnered with the Minneapolis Public Schools Community Education Department since 1999.
 In partnership with 21st Century Community Learning Centers, La Oportunidad provides effective after school education, enrichment, engagement and cultural programming that complement the regular academic program in order to help students achieve, connect and thrive.
-As a Certified Community Partner with the district, La Oportunidad offered programs onsite at Andersen United Elementary, Bancroft Elementary, Folwell Middle School, Ramsey Middle School, Roosevelt High School, Sanford Middle School and Wellstone International High School.
+As a Certified Community Partner with the district, La Oportunidad offered programs onsite at several elementary, middle, and high schools in Minneapolis.

 - Hennepin County Library